Higher turkey prices not a windfall for farmers

 While this year is better than last for turkey farmers, that good news on prices is tempered by rising costs to grow the birds.

-“We grow mostly tom turkeys, which are the boys, and we process about 1.7 million birds a year,” said Jessica Westbrock, the president of the Minnesota Turkey Growers Association that helps run a large family operation in Stearns County, Minn.
+"We grow mostly tom turkeys, which are the boys, and we process about 1.7 million birds a year," said Jessica Westbrock, the president of the Minnesota Turkey Growers Association that helps run a large family operation in Stearns County.

 High prices for corn and soybeans to feed the turkeys are carving a good sized slice off the farm profits, she added.